Mina

 Mina, Bilbao: The Verdict

 The move says something.
 When chef Álvaro Garrido relocated Mina from its original address along Bilbao's estuary to a larger venue in the Indautxu neighbourhood, he was making a statement about ambition rather than comfort.
-The Michelin star (held since at least 2024) came with him, the local supplier network came with him, and the open kitchen that puts the creative process on full display came with him too.
+The Michelin star (held since at least 2024) came with him, the local supplier network came with him, the open kitchen that puts the creative process on full display came with him too.
 If you are planning a tasting menu dinner in Bilbao, Mina should be on your shortlist.
 Book it.

 The Experience

 The atmosphere at Mina is shaped by the open kitchen as much as by the room itself.
 Sitting at the counter gives you direct sightlines into the kitchen's operation, which is worth requesting when you book.
-The space combines stone and wood, with the bar cut from a single piece of oak, and the energy is purposeful rather than theatrical.
+The space combines stone and wood, with the bar cut from a single piece of oak, the energy is purposeful rather than theatrical.
 This is not a restaurant that performs for the room.
-It works, and you watch it work.
+It works, you watch it work.
 The sound level sits in the range that allows conversation, which matters when you are working through a multi-course tasting menu over two to three hours.

 Sensory register here is measured and deliberate.
 Nothing about the new Indautxu space feels casual, but it does not tip into the stiffness you can encounter at restaurants carrying this level of recognition.
-Lara Martín manages the dining room, and her presence keeps the service grounded.
+Lara Martín manages the dining room, her presence keeps the service grounded.
 That combination of a technically focused kitchen and an attentive but human front-of-house is what separates Mina from peers that match it on paper but lose something in the room.

 Sourcing and the Menu

-Editorial angle here is ingredient sourcing, and at Mina that is not a marketing position but a structural commitment.
-Garrido works with a network of trusted local suppliers who bring fresh fish from the Cantabrian Sea, select meats, seasonal mushrooms, and game.
+Editorial angle here is ingredient sourcing, at Mina that is not a marketing position but a structural commitment.
+Garrido works with a network of trusted local suppliers who bring fresh fish from the Cantabrian Sea, select meats, seasonal mushrooms, game.
 The menu shifts with what those suppliers deliver, which means the menu you eat is genuinely tied to the season and the week.
-This is the mechanism that makes a tasting menu format make sense: the dishes are built around what is available and at its leading, not around a fixed concept that can be printed once and run for months.
+This is the mechanism that makes a tasting menu format make sense: the dishes are built around what is available and at its finest, not around a fixed concept that can be printed once and run for months.

 Two tasting menus are available, one shorter and one longer.
 For most visitors, the longer menu is the better investment if you have the time, since it lets the kitchen develop the sourcing story across more courses.
 The shorter menu is a reasonable option if you are combining Mina with other Bilbao restaurants in a single trip and want to pace your appetite.
 Either way, expect Cantabrian seafood to feature heavily, with seasonal produce filling in around it depending on timing.